-We research treatment methods, publish books, educate professionals and treat a wide range of clients using metacognitive therapy.
+We research treatment methods, publish books, educate professionals and treat a wide range of clients using cognitive and metacognitive therapy.

 Are you a professional?

-CEKTOS provide education and training courses, educating you to the highest level on par with some of the world’s leading experts in metacognitive therapy.
+CEKTOS provide education and training courses, educating you to the highest level on par with some of the world’s leading experts in cognitive and metacognitive therapy.

 Are you a client?